samczsun/Skype4J/README.md

 ## Licensing

-This project is licensed under the GPLv3 licence
+This project is licensed under the Apache 2.0 license

 ## Contributing

 If you want to help out, thanks a lot!
-Please make sure you license your contributions under the GPLv3 license though.
+However, there are a few legalities to work out first.

+Any contributions you wish to make must be accompanied by a Contributer License Agreement ("CLA").
+This simply gives myself, or whoever is maintaining the project, the right to redistribute your contributions.

+The CLA can be found in the root directory of the project, in the file called "CLA".
+Please read it carefully.

+You only need to submit your CLA once, so if you've already signed a CLA there's no need to do it again.